JTrenerry/JTrenerry/README.md

 Currently studying Software Engineering at The University of Queensland
 ### Awards / Competitions
 Winner of 2024 UQ EAIT Sustainability Hackathon
+Winner of Problem solving award at DNUI program

 ### Links
 [Linkedin](https://www.linkedin.com/in/Jtrenerry/ )